-Our media radar are always tuned into articles written about the increased role of father involvement, the rise of at-home dads, and work-life balance.
+Our media radar is always tuned into articles written about the increased role of father involvement, the rise of at-home dads, and work-life balance.
 Therefore, I usually miss out on articles that would be better suited for my wife, the primary wage earner in our family – the breadwinning mom.
-So, it was not surprise that she forwarded me this fluffy and insightful NY Post article by Sara Stewart, Rise of the Power Wives – an article spotlighting the fact that more NYC women than ever are out-earning their husbands.
+So, it was no surprise that she forwarded me this fluffy and insightful NY Post article by Sara Stewart, Rise of the Power Wives – an article spotlighting the fact that more NYC women than ever are out-earning their husbands.

-The article plows through some high profile wives like Tina Fey & Rachel Ray.
-Then, offers some insight from Andrea Doucet, well known researcher as well as author on the topic of breadwinning moms.
+The article plows through some high-profile wives like Tina Fey & Rachel Ray.
+Then, offers some insight from Andrea Doucet, well-known researcher as well as author on the topic of breadwinning moms.
 Doucet said:

 The ambiguity over who does what, and its accompanying stress, is to be expected as gender roles change, says Andrea Doucet, Carleton University sociology professor and author of “Bread and Roses — and the Kitchen Sink.”
 “The ‘mancession’ has been difficult on couples,” she tells The Post.
 “Many have told me that they did not expect to be in this situation.
 To suddenly have it sprung upon you because of job loss can lead to a rapid and stress-filled learning curve for both men and women.”

 My wife is the breadwinner and still does a ton more around the house than I do.
 She amazes me how she can come home after a long and stressful day of work, and immediately throw the parent hat on…play with our son, read him books, and put him to sleep.
 Then, do a load of laundry and slice up the canteloupe or watermelon for our son’s fruit snack the next day before she takes care of her own personal stuff.
 What the heck do I do?